Hollywood/onboard-new-org-member/README.md

 # Name of team to add new members to
 defaultTeam: DEFAULT_TEAM

-# Repo to add Onboard Issue to
+# Repo to add Onboard Issue to (name whatever you'd like)
-onboardRepo: on-boarding
+onboardRepo: Onboarding

 # Phrase/Word to replace with the new member's handle
 replacePhrase: NEW_USER